 USE A UNIQUE AND EYE-CATCHING IMAGE

 People are more or less immune to facebook advertising.
 After years of seeing the same ads focusing on Mortgage Fraud, Coupons, Credit Scores, and FBI Recruiting, users have learned to ignore ads shown on the side of their screen.
 You all know the types of ads I’m talking about.
 You know, the ones with a stupid picture of a chick trying to eat a 40lb hamburger even though the ad is for some mortgage fraud website.
 Or a picture of a cop car on 44″ rims trying to recruit future FBI agents.
 The desperation of these ads should tell you right there, facebook ads DO NOT have good click-through-rates, or CTR if you want to abbreviate it and pretend you’re an SEO genius.
+Before learning about the benefits of SEO reseller services, you need to know more about whtie label programs.
+An SEO reseller is sometimes called a white-label SEO company, and that entails an agency that specializes in SEO, development, and marketing.
+SEO resellers historically have relationships with publishers, writers, and editors in a number of industries, as well as copywriters to help you with creating high-quality content.
 The only way the creators of these ads can even get you to look at their ad is to show something so off-the-wall that it will actually catch your attention.
 I mean, seriously have you ever seen an FBI Agent rolling down your street on a set of dubs getting ready to bust your drug-dealing neighbor?
 And last time I was in a bank I didn’t see them handing out delicious pizza-size hamburgers next to the mortgage loan officer’s desk.
 So when you are selecting an image for your ad, I’m sorry but a cool mockup of your tees won’t cut it.
 You will need a unique cropped image from your look book, one of your logo (if it’s distinctive enough to stand out), or if all else fails… Get a hot girl to model one of your tees for you.
 The point is, with such a small space to work with, you HAVE to have an awesome image if your ad is even going to get noticed in the first place.

 TAKE ADVANTAGE OF TARGETED DEMOGRAPHICS AND INTERESTS